Cornutum/tcases/tcases-openapi/Using-TestWriter-API.md

 ### The TestWriter lifecycle in action ###

-To see how the TestWriter lifecyle works, let's look at an example using the standard `JUnitTestWriter`.
+To see how the TestWriter lifecycle works, let's look at an example using the standard `JUnitTestWriter`.
 This section shows the result produced by each step of the lifecycle.

 #### writeTests ####

-This `TestWriter` method invokes the lifecyle, using a specified [TestSource](#what-is-a-testsource) and [TestTarget](#what-is-a-testtarget).
+This `TestWriter` method invokes the lifecycle, using a specified [TestSource](#what-is-a-testsource) and [TestTarget](#what-is-a-testtarget).

 #### prepareTestCases ####